Harley Quinn (TV series): Release

 Harley Quinn premiered on DC Universe on November 29, 2019.
 On October 3, 2018, ahead of the annual New York Comic Con, a teaser trailer featuring Harley Quinn, Poison Ivy and Batman in Arkham was released.
 A full, uncensored trailer set to Joan Jett's cover of the theme song from The Mary Tyler Moore Show was released on July 20, 2019, to coincide with the panel at San Diego Comic-Con.

 On December 8, 2019, the first episode was shown as a special presentation on TBS.
 Season 1 started airing on Syfy on May 3, 2020.
 The series has aired on Adult Swim in Canada, with new episodes airing a week after their American premiere.
 The series started airing on E4 in the United Kingdom and Ireland on May 7, 2020.
 The series debuted on HBO Max on August 1, 2020.
 In the United States, Adult Swim's Toonami programming block aired a marathon of the first season on the night of August 7–8, 2021.
 On June 23, 2022, the series began airing on TNT.
 In Eastern Europe, the series became available on March 8, 2022, via HBO Max.
 The second season was available to stream on April 3, 2020, on DC Universe.

 An original short featuring Harley answering questions from fans was released online during DC FanDome in 2020.
 The first three episodes of season 3 were released on July 28, 2022, on HBO Max, with the remaining seven episodes released weekly until September 15, 2022.
+The fourth season premiered on July 27, 2023.
+The fifth season premiered on January 16, 2025.

 Home media

 The first season was released on DVD on June 2, 2020, and the second season was released on February 16, 2021, by Warner Bros.
 Home Entertainment.
 The first two seasons were also released on Blu-ray by Warner Bros.
 Home Entertainment under the Warner Archive Collection on February 16, 2021.
+The third season was released on Blu-ray on September 5, 2023.

 Digitally, the first two seasons are also available for digital purchase on Amazon Prime Video and iTunes.

 Reception

 Audience viewership

 According to Reelgood, Harley Quinn has ranked among the top 30 comic book TV shows across all streaming services.
-According to Parrot Analytics, since the pandemic began, the series has ranked among the top 10 most in-demand digital series in five months and ranked as HBO Max’s 8th most in-demand series overall domestically.
+According to Parrot Analytics, since the pandemic began, the series has ranked among the top 10 most in-demand digital series in five months and ranked as HBO Max's 8th most in-demand series overall domestically.